curityio/database-client-migration-example/README.md

 ## Prerequisites

-A working deployment of the Curity Identity Server, with [Database Client Management GraphQL Endpoints](https://curity.io/resources/learn/graphql-client-management/) configured.\
+An instance of the Curity Identity Server with [Database Client Management GraphQL Endpoints](https://curity.io/resources/learn/graphql-client-management/) configured.\
 Also ensure that an up to date version of Node.js is installed.

 ## Reahearse the Migration